-The description of a thermopane is: two or more pieces of glass or other gazing material glued, sealed in parallel with a spacer.
-The created space is usually dried air with an desiccant.
-Sometimes filled with Argon gas.
+The description of a thermopane is: two or more pieces of glass or other gazing material glued, sealed in parallel with a parameter spacer holding the glass apart.
+The created space is usually contains dried air with an desiccant.
+Sometimes filled with Argon gas or other noble gas.

 Double and triple - with almost any type of glass